 However, Chamberlain’s legacy is somewhat mixed.
 While he is remembered for his role in declaring war on Germany, he is also remembered for his policy of appeasement, which many believe allowed Hitler to become too powerful and ultimately led to the outbreak of World War II.
 Despite this criticism, Chamberlain’s address to the nation remains an important moment in British history and a testament to the resilience and determination of the British people in the face of adversity.

 History doesn’t record the Mess

-History records are great for presenting the past as neat progressive outcomes to solutions, the making of Concorde, the Channel Tunnel, the building of the Suez Canal, the declaration of war on Germany in World War 2.
-History records the outcomes but doesn’t remember the divisions, the turmoil, the failures, and some cases the pure luck how things happened.
-War and politics is a complex game.
+History records are great for presenting the past as neat progressive outcomes to solutions, the making of Concorde, the Channel Tunnel, the building of the Suez Canal, and the declaration of war on Germany in World War 2.
+History records the outcomes but doesn’t remember the divisions, the turmoil, the failures, and some cases the pure luck of how things happened.
+War and politics are complex games.